 Lisa Avelleyra

-Lisa is a lifelong lover of words and dictionary peruser.
+Lisa is a lifelong lover of words and peruser of dictionaries.
 Once she discovered reading, she devoured anything she could get her hands on from the TV Guide to the Encyclopedia.
-On the shelves in her older sisters' bedroom, she discovered Nancy Drew, and the teen adventures of Marcy Rhodes, written by Rosamund du Jardin.
-From those same shelves, she plunged into heavier fare, teen pregnancy in "My Darling, My Hamburger" and teen drug addiction in the anonymous memoir "Go Ask Alice."
-Once she got her library card, she was able to fill in the holes of Nancy Drew's sleuthing cases and move on to a grown-up series, "The Bastard," "The Rebels," etc. by John Jakes.
-Cloaked in historical fiction, this series introduced Lisa to descriptive sex, provocative reading for a Catholic girl in a household where "that" subject was never discussed.
-In seventh grade, it was bestsellers, "Jaws" tucked into textbooks, furtive reading during class, "Rosemary's Baby" confiscated by principal Sister Catherina.
-Her natural affinity for the English language began to manifest itself, Lisa the one to beat in spelling races at the chalkboard.
-Called on by Sister Vivian, she loved diagramming sentences in front of the class.
-A woeful lack of self-awareness led to initially majoring in forestry, a creative writing class steering her toward journalism.
-She has a B.A. in Journalism from the University of Wisconsin-Madison, and worked in newspapers for five years, column-writing being her favorite part of the job.
-Following that, Lisa worked in a bookstore for eight years, a dream job until corporate standardization sucked the joyous essence out of the store.
-Reading dwindled during the drinking years but now she's back at it, perpetually in the middle of a book, any book.
+On the shelves in her older sisters' bedroom, she discovered Nancy Drew, side by side with the teen adventures of Marcy Rhodes by Rosamund du Jardin.
+On those same shelves, she found heavier fare - teen pregnancy in "My Darling, My Hamburger" and teen drug addiction in the anonymous memoir "Go Ask Alice."
+Once she got her library card, she filled in the Nancy Drew gaps and moved on to a grown-up series, "The Bastard," "The Rebels," etc. by John Jakes.
+Cloaked in historical fiction, the series introduced Lisa to descriptive sex, provocative reading for a Catholic girl in a household where "that" subject was never mentioned.
+In seventh grade, it was onto bestsellers, "Jaws" tucked into textbooks, furtively read during class; "Rosemary's Baby" confiscated by sharp-eyed principal Sister Catherina.
+Her natural affinity for the English language began to manifest itself in the classroom, Lisa the one to beat in spelling races at the chalkboard.
+She relished diagramming sentences in front of her classmates.
+A woeful lack of self-awareness led to an initial major in forestry until a creative writing class steering her toward journalism.
+Lisa earned a B.A. in Journalism from the University of Wisconsin-Madison, and worked in newspapers for five years, column-writing being her favorite part of the job.
+After working in a bookstore for eight years, gravitated toward adminstrative support jobs where she has remained.
+Reading and writing waned during the drinking years until Lisa got sober and wrote about it.
+She has rekindled her love affair with words and strengthens the bond every day.